crowdfavorite-mirrors/wp-crop-thumbnails/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=volkmar%2ekantor%40gmx%2ede&lc=DE&item_name=Volkmar%20Kantor%20%2d%20totalmedial%2ede&item_number=crop%2dthumbnails&no_note=0&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest
 Tags: post-thumbnails, images, media library
 Requires at least: 4.0
-Tested up to: 4.5
+Tested up to: 4.6
 Stable tag: trunk
 License: GPL v3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-"Crop Thumbnails" made it easy to get exacly that specific image-detail you want to show in the automatic cropped post-thumbnails.
+"Crop Thumbnails" made it easy to get exacly that specific image-detail you want to show in your featured image or gallery image.

 == Description ==

-The plugin enhance functionality to crop your automatic cropped post-thumbnails individuell and simple.
-It add links in the backend to enter all images you had attached to a post, page or custom-post.
+The plugin enhance functionality to crop your automatic cropped images individuell and simple.
+It add buttons to the edit-pages and media-dialog to access a crop-editor.
-In the Crop-Editor you can choose one or more (if they have the same ratio) imagesizes and cut-off the part of the image you want.
+In the crop-editor you can choose one or more (if they have the same ratio) imagesizes and cut-off the part of the image you want.

 = Further Features =

 * It is possible to filter the list of available image-sizes (in dependency to post-types) in the settings (Settings > Crop-Thumbnails).
-* You could provide your users a custom style for the Editor-Window.
+* You could provide your users a custom style for the Editor-Window (see F.A.Q.).

 == Installation ==